 Play can also help your dog become more confident and help them learn to adapt to new places, environments, and situations!
 Play can be a way to make every new experience a great one!

 You can also incorporate your dog's obedience skills into their play time!
-Occassinally asking for a behavior your dog knows before you throw the ball can make that behavior even more rewarding to your dog!
+Occasionally asking for a behavior your dog knows before you throw the ball can make that behavior even more rewarding to your dog!

 Creating Clear Expectations During Play